aurelia-ui-toolkits/kendoui-bridge-docs/what_you_need_to_know.md

 Here we are using the `ak-` prefix for the button custom attribute and the `k-` prefix for the `enable` property of the button.
 <br><br>

+When trying to use properties that are camelcased, in HTML they become dashed: `dataSource` -> `data-source`.

 It is also possible to delegate Kendo events.
 The `k-on-` prefix has to be used here.

 To illustrate this, we'll take a look at the [open](http://docs.telerik.com/kendo-ui/api/javascript/ui/autocomplete#events-open) event of the Autocomplete control.
 This translates into: